PERMITS & FORMS

 Construction & Demolition Permit Applications

-Honey Brook Township adopted the statewide building code known as The Uniform Construction Code (UCC).
+Honey Brook Township has adopted the statewide building code known as The Uniform Construction Code (UCC).
 The UCC sets minimum standards for building and construction.
+Some permits fall under the UCC, and others do not.
+Those which do are typically called “building permits.”
+Those wihich do not are typically called “zoning permits” and require fewer inspection requirements.

 A residential building permit is not required for wallpapering, painting, tiling, cabinetry, finishing work, siding, replacing shingles, and replacing same size windows and doors.
 A permit is also not required for fencing; however, it must be installed according to the requirements in the Township Zoning Code.